adrian154/blog/public/blogposts/2022-reflection/blogpost.md

 <aside class="warning">

 <b>Warning!</b> Dopey contemplation ahead.
 Proceed at your own peril.
+(Also, this site page look a little fucked up on mobile&hellip; sorry)

 </aside>